egebilecen/arelith-combat-simulator-gui/README.md

                                      # For example let's assume you are a barbarian with haste and thundering rage active.
 Then you
                                      # would have 2 extra attacks and you should have set this "extra_attack" field to 2.
                                      # This example's character is a monk with haste thus I have set this "extra_attack" field to 1.

+    "str_mod"               : 14,    # STR mod of your character.

     "overwhelming_critical" : False, # If set to True, it's extra damage on critical hits will be taken into account
                                      # when doing calculations.